 The SWMC board will also adopt a hands-on approach in helping to improve the operations of the corporation.
 Mr. Edmeade disclosed that board members will undertake set responsibilities within the corporation.
 The board will divide itself in four sub-committees: Finance and Investment, Staff Welfare, which is headed by Mr. Edmeade, Infrastructure Development and Maintenance, and Employee Welfare and Empowerment.
 What this means is that members of the board will function in each specific sub-committees as it relates to their proficiencies and expertise.
 “What will happen is that these committees have been charged with the responsibility to look to come up with initiatives to sort of improve the functioning of the SWMC,” Mr. Edmeade said.
 His committee, for example, will be looking at how to come up with a compensation package for the workers.
 “We have had instances here where people who would have worked at the corporation for a number of years, when they would have come to retirement age, maybe they do not have a social security pension to get and they are just sort of let go like that without any form of pension package…the board is looking seriously at that,” the chairman disclosed.

-“One of the areas we are looking at strengthening is our budgeting and our accounting procedures.
-The last audit of the SWMC account highlighted a number of issues that need to be rectified and I can tell you that we have started in rectifying them,” Mr. Edmeade said.
+“One of the areas we are looking at strengthening is our budgeting and our accounting procedures, by looking at the implementation of accounting software like Opera 3, we can be better prepared.
+The last audit of the SWMC account highlighted a number of issues that need to be rectified and I can tell you that we have started rectifying them,” Mr. Edmeade said.
 He disclosed that QuickBooks accounting software will be introduced to help the accounting issues that were highlighted in the audit.